arifbinazhar/Network-Validation/README.md

 ---

-## 🔬 Scientific Motivation
+## Scientific Motivation

 Drug target identification is a critical bottleneck in drug discovery.
 Existing databases often contain unvalidated or weakly supported associations.
 This tool addresses that gap by:

-- Cross-validating gene-disease associations from primary literature via PubTator
+- Cross-validating gene-disease associations from primary literature via PubTator *(which uses AIONER and BioRex, a fine tuned BioBERT)*
 - Enriching and scoring targets using the Open Targets Platform
 - Applying hybrid composite ranking to prioritize the most evidence-supported targets
 - Enabling natural language querying of the curated knowledge base via RAG